Storm window: Manufacturing process

-Advantages and disadvantages
+Applications

+Modern storm windows are a typical energy conservation solution for cold climates.
+They are mostly intended to improve the insulation value (R-value) of existing windows, especially single-glazed units.
 Storm windows can be very cost effective in cold climates.
 They are inexpensive, and can reduce heat loss by up to 50%, increasing the building's comfort and reducing the heating costs.

 They also reduce exterior air infiltration significantly.
 Storm windows are an inexpensive add-on: even the best storm windows—three track exterior windows with low thermal emission—will cost a small fraction of the price of standard replacement windows.

 Interior storm windows can, however, produce condensation and be visually obstructive; exterior storm windows can also have a negative visual effect.
 These aesthetic issues can be minimized by single line storm sashes, the incorporation of vent holes, and a properly sealed fit.

-Types of Storm Windows

-Storm windows are used as an additional layer of insulation and protection for existing windows and are available in various materials and configurations.